The-Language-and-Learning-Analytics-Lab/name-detection/README.md

   python3 name_detection.py
   ```
 ## Resulting Output
 The code with beggining running.
 The transcripts will appear in the terminal as they are being de-identified.
-The sample transcripts will take approximately 2 minutes to complete.
+The sample transcripts will take approximately two minutes to complete.

 #### Anonymized Transcripts